envisionlab/tiktok-virtual-printer/README.md

-# Virtual Printer for TikTok Interactive LIVE Stream
+# Virtual Printer for TikTok Interactive LIVE Stream by @iAtifSyed

 This is free and open source version of TikTok Virtual Printer.